Skip to main content

 8. What if our tool involves larger binary files; how would MCP handle this?

-MCP is JSON-based, so pushing huge binaries directly through the protocol is not ideal.
-In fact, you will encounter some limitations even if you base64 encode a file (I would not recommend this).
-For large files you’d have to store them and reference them via a URL.
+MCP is JSON-based, so pushing huge binaries directly through the protocol isn’t ideal.
+You’ll hit limitations even if you base64-encode a file (I wouldn’t recommend it).
+For large files, store them and reference them via a URL.
 Gemini can actually do uploads and also cache large files.